Bears fall for the first time at home since October of 2011

 In 2013, the Jobsons continued to make their mark on the program as a defensive stalwart.
 Baylor's 13 goals given up were one less than 2012's program-record 14 goals allowed and its 13 shutouts tied 2012's single-season school record.
 Along the way, goalie Michelle Kloss' 11 shutouts in 2013 set a new Baylor single-season record as she had the third-longest scoreless streak in school history at 439:17 minutes.
 Kloss ranked second in the NCAA in goals against average (0.65) and third in NCAA save percentage (.817) while ranking second in the Big 12 in goals against average and shutouts and fourth in save percentage.
 As a team, the Bears ranked eighth in the NCAA and second in the Big 12 in shutout percentage (.650) and 18th in the NCAA and second in the Big 12 in goals against average (0.626).

-Another sign of the Jobsons' flourishing program was October 2013's approval of a $3.3 million Williams Family Soccer and Olympic Sports Center.
-Anticipated completion is early 2015.
+Another sign of the Jobsons' flourishing program was October 2013's approval of a $3.3 million Williams Family Soccer and Olympic Sports Center, which opened in August of 2015.

 Finishing with the highest ranking and best record (19-1-5) in program history, the 2012 squad ended its Sweet 16 run with the 11th spot in the final NSCAA poll.
 The team led the Big 12 in scoring offense (2.32), assists per game (1.68) and goals against average (.529), which was good for third in the NCAA and produced a program-record 13 shutouts.
 Baylor's scoring offense was the 14th-best in the NCAA.
 The Bears completed the season as the only team in the country with only one loss and with a 21-match unbeaten streak (last loss was Aug.
 26, 2012) - the longest streak in program history by far (11, 1996).